astorm/MagentoTarToConnect/README.md

     'extension_version'      => '1.0.3',
     'skip_version_compare'   => false,

+    //You can also have the package script use the version in the module you
+    //are packaging with.
+    'auto_detect_version'   => false,

     //Where on your local system you'd like to build the files to 'path_output'            => '/fakehome/Pulsestorm/var/build-connect',